 Mrs Dyson is a senior tax partner at Deloitte in the Brisbane office, advising clients on infrastructure, financing, corporate tax issues, M&A activity and tax controversy matters.
 Prior to joining Deloitte Mrs Dyson was a taxation partner at Ashurst (formerly Blake Dawson), advising on direct taxes across a broad range of sectors, particularly resources, infrastructure, financing, corporate and not-for-profit.
-Mrs Dyson is actively involved in the legal and tax professions and is a member of the Executive of the Law Council of Australia, Business Law Section, Taxation Subcommittee.
+Mrs Dyson is actively involved in the legal and tax professions and is Deputy Chairman of the Executive of the Business Law Section of the Law Council of Australia.
 She has participated in consultation and development of new laws and the administration of new laws through National Tax Liaison Group and Subgroup representation and is a member of the Resource Taxes Implementation Group.
 Mrs Dyson is a member of the Audit & Risk Committee of Lifeline Australia.

 Mrs Dyson was appointed to the Board in June 2011.